 JEE Main 2026 Exam Pattern Changes: NTA has released the JEE Main 2026 exam pattern on the official website, jeemain.nta.nic.in.
-There are no changes in the JEE Main exam pattern 2026.
-JEE Main 2026 exam will be held in CBT mode.
+There are no changes in the JEE Main exam pattern 2026 compared to the previous session.
+The JEE Main 2026 exam will be held in CBT mode.
 The JEE Main 2026 exam paper pattern consists of three papers: Paper 1 for B.E./B. Tech, Paper 2A for B.Arch, and Paper 2B for B.Plan.
 JEE Main 2026 Paper 1 includes Physics, Chemistry, and Mathematics, with 75 mandatory questions.
 Paper 2A consists of 77 questions from Mathematics, Aptitude, and Drawing.
-While Paper 2B will have 100 questions from Mathematics, Aptitude, and Planning section.
-The JEE Main 2026 session 1 will be conducted from January 21 to 30, 2026.
+Paper 2B will have 100 questions from Mathematics, Aptitude, and Planning sections.
+There is also negative marking for incorrect answers.
+The JEE Main 2026 session 2 BTech is scheduled from April 2 to 8, 2026.
+Also, the JEE Main 2026 session 1 has concluded on January 29, 2026.

 This Story also Contains

-The NTA has not announced any changes for the 2026 exam pattern so far.
-However, there were some notifiable changes made last year year.
+The NTA has not announced any changes to the 2026 exam pattern so far.
+However, there were some notifiable changes made last year.
 Below is a table consisting of the exam pattern changes made in 2025:

 Section A (Paper 1) | 20 MCQs per subject (PCM) | 20 MCQs per subject (PCM) | No changes |